Explore Zealandia Ecosanctuary: A Day of Wildlife Conservation Near Wellington

 Here’s a snapshot of their community engagement efforts:

-Through these initiatives, you'll see Zealandia not just as a sanctuary but as a vibrant hub of community engagement, fostering a connection between people and nature.
-Together, you can help create a thriving environment for native wildlife.
+Zealandia emerges as a vibrant hub of community engagement, linking people and nature to create a thriving environment for native wildlife.

 Visitor Experience and Tours